rchanou/rchanou.github.io/cost-awareness.md

 In fact, I have a litmus test for these things: if some overzealous team lead were to require it fullstop, for every line of code, how would that affect the codebase an developer velocity?
 I know that sounds like a strawman, but that is literally what happens.
 It's why `AbstractSingletonProxyFactoryBean` is a real thing.
 It's why some projects force you to wade through logic fragmented into a thousand different files that each have one class defined in them.
 I _wish_ crap like this and Onion Architecture were parodies, but alas, they're not.

-Now I know a bunch of you are ready to jump in and say, "_Of course_ you shouldn't apply these everywhere, they're just tools, use the right tool for the right job, hammers and screwdrivers, yada yada yada..."
+Now I know a bunch of you are ready to jump in and say, "_Of course_ you shouldn't apply these everywhere, they're just tools, use the right tool for the right job, hammers and screwdrivers", etc.

 Well then, why don't we call it SOLID _Guidelines_ instead of SOLID _Principles_, or Object-_Assisted_ Programming instead of Object-_Oriented_ Programming?
-Not as marketable, I guess?
 Seriously though, look up how the average article on these topics are written.
 In fact, make it a drinking game:

 - Take a shot every time they use a "Bad Way" vs "Good Way" comparison example for each principle.
 Take two shots if they use cringier terms like "Noob" vs. "Expert".
 - Take a shot if they use some example that's lazily modeled or analogized on something in the real world, like showing you how to make a "HamburgerProvider" that takes a "CookingStrategy" or some crap like that.
 - Now, if they _do_ add the caveat that you shouldn't apply these principles everywhere, take a shot if _they leave it at that_.
 It's such an unhelpful copout, a tautology to shield them from any criticism: "these ideas are good until they're not".

 So when are they actually good?
-Well, I'd say it's when they happen to align with the CHARM principles I described earlier.
+Well, I'd say it's when they happen to align with the CHARM method I described earlier.
 (Ugh, I already hate my own acronym, but it's useful.)
 Ironically enough, CHARM may actually provide clearer answers for the "when" and "why" of SOLID, compared to what SOLID's own acolytes might suggest.
 But I don't even feel the need to think about "should I be using SOLID".
 To me, CHARM alone offers the best balance between velocity and "getting sh\*t done", while still maintaining the ability to refactor later without fear, and ensure my abstractions are actually helpful by basing them on concrete use cases (the opposite of what SOLID recommends, which I think is an absolute disaster).

 To be clear, I'm not claiming I'm some 10x rockstar that can style on these Clean Code plebs.
 But what I can say is that I've worked on and taken over systems that were clearly negatively impacted by this prevailing culture of over-abstraction.
 By shifting development to a more grounded approach, I have been able to significantly improve them in several aspects such as the reduction of bugs, ability to add new features that work reliably in a timely manner, and general user satisfaction.